syseleven/grav-docs-metakube/pages/03.Tutorials/20.use-horizontal-node-autoscaling/default.en.md

 ## Deploy an application

-For easy cleanups we create a new namespace for our tutorial
+For easy cleanups we create a new namespace for our tutorial:

 ```shell
 $ kubectl create namespace hna-tutorial